koodikulma-fi/mixin-types/README.md

 // Let's declare SignalBoy class using private untyped `_addSignalBoy(Object?: ClassType) => ClassType` as the basis. export class SignalBoy<Signals extends SignalsRecord = {}> extends _addSignalBoy() { }
 // Or alternatively use one mixin but retype with `as any as ClassType`.
-Not enough with `as ClassType` (circularity).
+// ..
+Note that it's not enough with `as ClassType` (circularity).
+// ..
+Note also that if we had a base class would use: `as any as typeof MyBase` here.
 // export class SignalBoy<Signals extends SignalsRecord = {}> extends (addSignalBoy() as any as ClassType) { }

 // Let's declare the interface with explicit typing.